 In this light, Nosaka appears the very embodiment of heroic resistance against Imperial Japan, but as the Wiki points out, there are a number of darker aspects to Nosaka's career.

 Firstly, it was found that Nosaka had close ties to Stalin's regime, worse, it appears he used that position to exact personal vengeance on his friend after hearing they may have slept with his wife.
-In fact, the said adulterer was killed by firing squad.
+The alleged adulterer was ultimately killed by firing squad.

 Secondly, there is the fact that he was working under orders from Comintern.
 I'd like to think that Nosaka was working to mitigate the evils of Japanese occupation of China, but I wonder to what extent this was just to further the communist cause.
 That is to say, was Nosaka aiding the Chinese people, or just trying to impose his own world view?